aaag97/ada-2019-project-databusters/README.md

 ## Questions for TAs
-* How flexible is the project?
-Would it be possible to change the research questions later on if we find more interesting questions or if we encounter a dead end when trying to answer one of the questions?
-* Will we have TA support when it comes to constructing the data story (e.g. front end etc)?
+* Will we have TA support when it comes to constructing the data story (e.g. front-end etc)?
 * Is there any resource for datasets or API you could recommend for the following?
 We have found some datasets for them but were wondering if you would like to suggest something better/more reliable.
     * Healthcare data (in particular food poisoning data in the USA)
-    * Popularity of restaurants in the USA
+    * Popularity and cost of restaurants in Chicago (more generally in the USA)
-    * Cost of restaurants in the USA